Paradigm4/equi_join/README.md

 ### Size Estimation
 It is easy to determine if an input array is materialized (leaf of a query or output of a materializing operator).
 If this is the case, the exact size of the array can be determined very quickly (O of number of chunks with no disk scans).
 Otherwise, the operator initiates a pre-scan of just the Empty Tag attribute to find the number of non-empty cells in the array.
 The pre-scan continues until either completion, or the estimated size reaching `hash_join_threshold`.
 The per-instance lower bounds of `hash_join_threshold` or less are then added together with one round of message exchange.

-### Hash Replicate
+### Replicate and Hash
 If it is determined (or user-dictated) that one of the arrays is small enough to fit in memory on every instance, then that array is copied entirely to every instance and loaded into an in-memory hash table.
-The other array is then read as-is and joined via hash table lookup.
-TBD: filter the chunks of the other array.
+The table is used to assemble a filter over the chunk positions in the other array.
+The other array is then read, using the filter to exclude irrelevant chunks - preventing disk scans.
+Chunks that make it through the filter are joined using the hash table lookup.

 ### Merge
 If both arrays are sufficiently large, the smaller array's join keys are hashed and the hash is used to redistribute it such that each instance gets roughly an equal portion.
-The other array is then redistributed along the same hash, ensuring co-location.
-Finally the redistributed arrays are sorted and joined using a merge sort pass.
-TBD: also filter chunks of the other array and potentially add a bloom filter.
+Concurrently, a filter over chunk positions and a bloom filter over the join keys are built.
+The filters are copied to every instance.
+The other array is then read, through the filters, and redistributed along the same hash, ensuring co-location.
+Now that both arrays are redistributed and their exact sizes are known, the algorithm may decide to read one into a hash table (if small enough) or sort both and join via a merge of sorted arrays.

-## Still needs a lot of work!
+## Still needs some work
- * implement chunk filtering when joining by dimensions, possibly bloom filter for merge path
- * fix the parameters: accept decent looking dimension references and names
  * pick join-on keys automatically by checking for matching names, if not supplied
- * handle cases where join expands the data, potentially add boolean expression to run on the data as join is computed
+ * add outer joins

 ... something like that